 In modern terms, Prajna can be described as letting things be as they are and accepting change in life without attachment.

-Practicing prajna gives you the freedom to live stress free and experience the simplicity of life as is.
+Practising prajna gives you the freedom to live stress-free and experience the simplicity of life as is.
 In attaining this higher perception you are granted the wisdom of Prajna (inner knowing).